Sorry, you need to enable JavaScript to visit this website.

 3.2 Administration and governance

-Labour and social policy in Bosnia and Herzegovina (BiH) are within the competence of entities and Brčko District (BD).
-In the Federation of Bosnia and Herzegovina (FBiH), social policy and health protection are within the shared competence of the entity and ten cantons.
+Labour and social policy in BiH is within the competence of entities and BD.
+In FBiH, social policy and health protection are within the shared competence of the entity and ten cantons.
 In that sense, FBiH ministries responsible for labour, social policies and health protection are the FBiH Ministry of Labour and Social Policy and the FBiH Ministry of Health and respective ministries in the ten cantons.

 The BiH Ministry of Civil Affairs and the BiH Ministry of Human Rights and Refugees are assigned only a coordinating role when representing the economy’s interests abroad.
 Along with the competent ministries, a monitoring role is assigned, by relevant laws and policies, to the entities and BD’s economic and social councils, but primarily for the purpose of their internal decision-making.
 Besides, at the state level, the BiH Labour and Employment Agency has a coordinating role (including monitoring and data-collection) when representing public employment services of entities and BD abroad.